 Arson Jihad by ISIS, a bigger problem for India than lone wolf attacks

 New Delhi, Nov 03: The Vienna attack shot dead by the police was a sympathiser of the Islamic State, according to Austria's interior minister Karl Nehammer.
-He also said that the dead attacker was a radicalised person who felt close to the ISIS.
+He also said that the dead attacker was a radicalised person who felt close to ISIS.

 This attack is yet another grim reminder of how dangerous the outfit and its ideology continues to be despite it losing its chief, Abu Bakr al-Baghdadi and also facing significant loses in its heartlands of Iraq and Syria.

 In the wake of this, the UN's department of safety and security has asked UN personnel especially those of French nationality to be more alert and observant of their surroundings.
 This advisor was issued following the beading of a French teacher in Paris by a religious extremist.
-Further the advisory also noted that there would an increase in lone wolf attacks and these persons would not hesitate to seize an opportunity, when one presents itself.
+Further, the advisory also noted that there would an increase in lone wolf attacks and these persons would not hesitate to seize an opportunity, when one presents itself.

 Vienna attack: Austrian embassy in New Delhi to remain closed as precautionary measure